German Demonstrative Pronouns

 Actually, it’s as easily to form as “der, die, das”.
-But let’s have a look on a table and it’s declension.
+But let’s have a look at a table and its declension.

 Actually, this form of German demonstrative pronouns is not really difficult.
 Well, as I have told you before already – learn these tables by heart.
 It’s simply the best way to understand the way you form and use this type of pronoun.
 Now, let’s come to the next common German demonstrative pronoun.

 Well, this type of German demonstrative pronoun can be translated by the English term “that” or “those” in the plural form.
 Of course, “jener” is the masculine form in singular and nominative case.
 So, the feminine form is “jene” and the neutral one is “jenes”.
-First, let’s have a look again on some examples.
+First, let’s have a look again at some examples:

 - “Zu jener Zeit war alles anders.” – In that time everything was different.